Using TeamCity as NuGet Feed

 If you have enabled guest user you will see the toggle between Basic HTTP authentication and Guest authentication for NuGet feed Endpoints.

 Basic HTTP authentication (with httpAuth prefix) - to access packages user should have "View project" permission.

-Guest authentication (with guestAuth prefix) - if guest user login was enabled packages will be visible to all users which have access to TeamCity server.
+Guest authentication (with guestAuth prefix) - if a guest user login is enabled, packages will be visible to all users that have access to TeamCity server.

 To reference TeamCity project feeds, use parameters as follows:

 v3, for instance: